nickdrummond/star-wars-ontology/readme.md

 * "surrenderOf" - anywhere else to use this?

 * is "on" really helping?
 It's just a nice bit of syntactic sugar

-* homeworld for each species - but only for planets that are interesting in some other way

-* We can add images in seeAlso - jpg extension on anyURI.
-But, cannot manage copyright and hot loading Unfortunately, probably no pattern to generate automatically eg from Star Wars databank https://lumiere-a.akamaihd.net/v1/images/databank_zygerria_01_169_5cdad909.jpeg

 * Can we have ABY/BBY instead of int as custom datatype?